BIAOBIAO12138/MSCRS-main/README.md

 ## Datasets
 🌹🌹 We have supplemented the REDIAL and INSPIRED datasets with additional multimodal data.
 If you use the multimodal conversational recommendation dataset, please cite our paper~ ❤️

-The dataset can be found here (https://drive.google.com/drive/folders/1M2cIDFD_a-o1HCgGmN8pEeGgT21xo5oe?usp=drive_link)
+The processed dataset can be found here (https://drive.google.com/drive/folders/1M2cIDFD_a-o1HCgGmN8pEeGgT21xo5oe?usp=drive_link)

 We have released the visual information obtained through web crawling.
 (The following image shows the posters and stills acquired by web crawling using item information from the INSPIRED dataset.)
 ![image](https://github.com/user-attachments/assets/e6ce02cc-23b1-4455-b376-202361af73e1)